oracle-livelabs/apex/workflows/5-add-activities-connections.md

         - Set the **Details Primary Key Item** as **BOOKING_ID**
     - Under Deadline,
         - Set the **Due On Type** to **Interval**
-        - Set the **Interval** to **PT30M** (this means that if the payment is not made and the invoice is not confirmed by the patient within 30 minutes then the Appointment request will be closed)
+        - Set the **Interval** to **PT30M** (this means that if the payment is not made and the patient does not confirm the invoice within 30 minutes, then the Appointment request will be closed)

     ![draw conn to end activity](./images/config-raise-inv.png " ")

-4. In the **Rendering Tree**, notice that there are some Fields marked in Red.
-The **Raise Invoice Request** has 3 Parameters, highlighted in RED to show that they are required.
+4. In the **Rendering Tree**, notice some Fields marked in Red.
+The **Raise Invoice Request** has 3 Parameters, highlighted in RED, to show that they are required.

 5. In the **Left Pane**, select **Doctor Name** under **Raise Invoice Request** and change the following in the **Property Editor**.
     - Under Parameter, Set Direction to **Out**.